David Aworawo: Background

 David Aworawo was born on 5 October 1968.
 Aworawo attended the University of Lagos, where he earned his B.A., M.A. and Ph.D. degrees in history in 1991, 1993 and 2001 respectively.
 For his doctoral thesis titled "Diplomacy and the Development of Equatorial Guinea, 1900–1990", Aworawo earned the Nigerian Universities Doctoral Theses Award in December 2003.
-As an undergraduate student, David Aworawo distinguished himself winning several awards from his sophomore years including University of Lagos Scholarship for the Best Students in 1989, 1990 and 1991.
+As an undergraduate student, Aworawo distinguished himself winning several awards from his sophomore years including University of Lagos Scholarship for the Best Students in 1989, 1990 and 1991.
 Upon graduation in 1992, he also won the Prof. Gabriel Olusanya Prize for the Best Graduating Student in History, and the Chief Ayo Rosiji Prize for the Best Project in History.

 Career

 Shortly after completing his doctoral programme in 2001, David Aworawo began his teaching career as the Lecturer and Head of the newly established Department of International Relations at the Igbinedion University, Okada, Edo State.
 The following year, he was appointed as a lecturer at his alma mater, the Department of History and Strategic Studies, University of Lagos and has continued to rise through the ranks until his appointment on August 1, 2020, as the head of the department.

-David Aworawo is a Member of the following professional bodies: Historical Society of Nigeria, British Scholar Society, and Nigerian Society of International Affairs.
+Aworawo is a Member of the following professional bodies: Historical Society of Nigeria, British Scholar Society, and Nigerian Society of International Affairs.

 Beyond academia, Aworawo has served and serves in different public capacities.
-He is as a Consultant to the following organisations: Foreign Service Academy, Lagos; Presidential Amnesty Programme; and Nigerian Army College of Logistics, Lagos.
-He also served as a Consultant to ECOWAS and the Frederich Ebert Foundation on the Conflict in Guinea-Bissau in 2018; and as a Rapporteur, Committee on the Drafting of a New Nigerian Foreign Policy in 2011.
+He is as a Consultant to the following organisations: Nigerian Foreign Service Academy, Presidential Amnesty Programme; and Nigerian Army College of Logistics, Lagos.
+He also served as a Consultant to ECOWAS and the Fredrich Ebert Foundation on the Conflict in Guinea-Bissau in 2018; and as a Rapporteur, Committee on the Drafting of a New Nigerian Foreign Policy in 2011.
 From 2002 to 2003, Aworawo was a Member of the editorial board of The Comet (Nigeria) Newspaper, Lagos.
 Aworawo is a frequent guest analyst and sought-after commentator on different socio-political affairs television programmes and newspaper medium in Nigeria.